-- Ensure head is supported throughout and maintain airway as required. - Add more water to the pool to raise mother onto the edge of the pool ensure pool is full and allows buoyancy - Use the Slide Sheet with a net to place woman/birthing person gently onto the bed where emergency care measures can be undertaken as indicated. - A minimum of 4 members of staff are required for the lift.
-More staff should be considered if the birthing person had a raised BMI - Immediate resuscitation or emergency procedures should follow. - Remove the slide sheet once the woman/birthing person is on the bed. - Ensure the woman/birthing person is dried and covered to keep her warm using a reflective blanket and preserve her dignity with sheets.
+- Raise mother onto the edge of the pool ensure pool is full and allows buoyancy - Ensure head is supported throughout and maintain airway as required. - Use the Pat slide with a net or sliding sheet to place woman/birthing person gently onto flat surface (bed or floor) where emergency care measures can be undertaken as indicated. - Immediate resuscitation or emergency procedures should follow. - Ensure the woman/birthing person is dried and covered to keep her warm and preserve her dignity